Salva05/ioverse/README.md

 The Assistant API offers a customizable AI experience for advanced interactions, such as tool integrations, code generation, and real-time threads.

 #### How to Use:

 1. Open the **Assistant** page in the application.
-2. Create an assistant in the *Create* tab.
+2. Create an assistant in the _Create_ tab.
-2. Configure the assistant in the *Settings* tab by setting parameters like:
+3. Configure the assistant in the _Settings_ tab by setting parameters like:
    - Model (e.g., gpt-4o)
    - Temperature (for creativity)
    - Tools (e.g., response format, file upload)
-3. Upload files (if needed) to enable vector storage and data retrieval, or other tools.
+4. Upload files (if needed) to enable vector storage and data retrieval, or other tools.
-4. Select the desired assistant from the selection menu in the upper left.
+5. Select the desired assistant from the selection menu in the upper left.
-5. Interact with the assistant in the tab *Run* by sending queries. `Runs` are done on a per-thread basis, where you can initialize the thread with the necessary information before running it.
+6. Interact with the assistant in the tab _Run_ by sending queries. `Runs` are done on a per-thread basis, where you can initialize the thread with the necessary information before running it.
 Each thread can be 'cleared' (deleted) and new threads can be created.
-6. View responses in real-time, streamed through the WebSocket connection.
+7. View responses in real-time, streamed through the WebSocket connection.

+> [!TIP]
-> **Tip:** If enabled on the assistant's settings, `file search` and `code interpreter` tools can be triggered explicitly via queries like "Create an image of.." or "Parse this PDF and generate a graph..".
+>  If enabled on the assistant's settings, `file search` and `code interpreter` tools can be triggered explicitly via queries like "Create an image of.." or "Parse this PDF and generate a graph..".

 ## Known Issues

 Below are the currently known issues with the application:

 ### Assistant Domain

 1. **Function Calling Tool:**
    When the `function call` tool is enabled, and functions are created for an assistant, triggering them via a query results in the application responding with an empty message.
 This occurs because the OpenAI API generates a response with the status `requires_action`, indicating that the function tool called by the AI needs to be executed with the provided parameters and the result submitted back to the AI.
 The returned value would then serve as the next AI response.
    - **Current Status:** This functionality is not yet fully implemented and is a work-in-progress feature.

+> [!NOTE]
-> **Note:** We are actively working to resolve these issues in upcoming updates.
+> We are actively working to resolve these issues in upcoming updates.
 If you encounter other problems, please report them via the [GitHub Issues page](https://github.com/Salva05/ioverse/issues).

+## Project Structure
+The project is built atop the following libraries and frameworks:

+### Backend
+The backend is implemented using **Django**, following the **Django Rest Framework (DRF)** for building a fully RESTful API.
+Key backend components include:
+- **Django**: The core web framework providing the foundation for the application.
+- **Django Rest Framework (DRF)**: For creating and managing RESTful APIs.
+- **SimpleJWT**: Token-based authentication system for managing secure API access.
+- **Celery**: Task queue used for handling asynchronous operations.
+- **Pydantic**: Used for data validation and parsing in external modules.
+- **django-environ**: For managing environment variables securely and conveniently.
+- **Daphne**: ASGI server for handling asynchronous HTTP and WebSocket protocols in Django applications.
+- **Channels**: For enabling real-time capabilities, Consumer interface and WebSocket support in the backend.
+- **Tenacity**: A library for retrying operations with customizable backoff and retry strategies, used for error handling in external modules.
+- **Bleach**: A library for sanitizing HTML and preventing XSS attacks, ensuring secure handling of user-generated content.
+- **OpenAI API (v2 beta) and OpenAI Python SDK**: Integrated with the project to power the assistant, vision and chat features.

+### Frontend
+The frontend is implemented using **React**, managed with **Vite** for fast development and optimized builds.
+Key frontend libraries and tools include:
+- **React**: The main library for building user interfaces.
+- **Material-UI (MUI)**: For pre-designed components and styling, ensuring a consistent and responsive design.
+- **React Router**: For client-side navigation and route management.
+- **TanStack Query (React Query)**: For server-state management, caching, and data synchronization.
+- **Axios**: For making HTTP requests to the backend API.
+- **Motion**: A library for creating smooth animations and gestures in React applications.
+- **React Toastify**: For displaying non-blocking notifications.
+- **Prism.js**: For syntax highlighting in code-related components.
+- **date-fns**: A lightweight library for manipulating, formatting, and parsing dates in JavaScript.
+- **he**: A library for encoding and decoding HTML entities to ensure proper handling of special characters in text.
+- **jwt-decode**: A library for decoding JSON Web Tokens (JWT) to extract payload data without verifying the signature.
+- **rehype-sanitize**: A plugin for sanitizing HTML in Markdown, ensuring safe rendering of user-generated content.
+- **rehype-raw**: A plugin for parsing and processing raw HTML embedded in Markdown content.
+- **react-simple-code-editor**: A lightweight code editor component for React, with syntax highlighting support.
+- **Emotion**: For CSS-in-JS styling.

+### Backend Structure
+The backend is divided into two main domains:

+1. **Application-Specific Domains**:
+   - **Chatbot**, **Text-To-Image**, **Assistant**, and **Account**: These represent the core application features.
+The **Account** domain extends Django's User model to include the user's API key.

+2. **External Modules**:
+   - **`chatbot_modules`**, **`text_to_image_modules`**, **`assistant_modules`**, and **`file_modules`**: These modules provide the underlying services used by the application-specific domains.
+They serve as a bridge between the application and OpenAI APIs.

+### Frontend Structure
+The frontend structure follows a classic "React-style" approach:

+- **api folder**: Contains backend API calls, wrapped with a customized Axios configuration to handle token submission and retry mechanisms (used for JWT authentication).

+- **components folder**: Holds all reusable and application-specific React components.

+- **contexts folder**: Includes context providers for application-wide functionalities such as theming, authentication, WebSocket management, and domain-specific contexts.

+- **hooks folder**: Contains TanStack Query hooks for data fetching and mutations.
+These serve as the connection point between components and API calls.

+- **pages folder**: Houses React Router page components for defining navigable views in the application.

+- **services folder**: Contains domain-specific service functions, such as login and token management.

+- **styles folder**: Stores application-wide CSS styles.

+- **utils folder**: Holds utility functions, such as text formatting and other reusable helpers.